mablack/cordova-diagnostic-plugin/README.md

 ### Building for API 22 or lower

-Phonegap Build (at the time of writing) does not support API 23, so for its users and others who wish to build against API 22 or below, there is a [legacy branch of this plugin repo](https://github.com/dpa99c/cordova-diagnostic-plugin/tree/api-22) which contains all the functionality __except Android 6 runtime permissions__.
+If you wish to build against API 22 or below, there is a [legacy branch of this plugin repo](https://github.com/dpa99c/cordova-diagnostic-plugin/tree/api-22) which contains all the functionality __except Android 6 runtime permissions__.
 This removes the dependency on API 23 and will allow you to build against earlier API versions.

+**NOTE**: Phonegap Build now supports API 23, so its users may use the main plugin branch (`cordova.plugins.diagnostic`).

 The legacy branch is published to npm as [`cordova.plugins.diagnostic.api-22`](https://www.npmjs.com/package/cordova.plugins.diagnostic.api-22), so you'll need to use this plugin ID when adding it: